-To illustrate its earning potential, the Issuer is providing a summary of its 4-year financial forecast.
-The forecast has been developed by the Issuer using reasonable best efforts based on local operating statistics of comparable companies in the food and beverage services sector, as well as the extensive working knowledge of the officers through operating other businesses around Austin, Texas.
-The key revenue drivers and other operating assumptions have been benchmarked against local industry standards and reflect the ongoing growth prospect and cost of doing business in Austin, TX.
+To illustrate the earning potential of the Issuer, the Issuer is providing a summary of its 5-year financial forecast, commencing with the first year of operation.
+The forecast has been developed by the Issuer using reasonable best efforts based on operating statistics of comparable companies in the food and beverage services sector, as well as the extensive working knowledge of the officers through operating other businesses around the country.
+The key revenue drivers and other operating assumptions have been benchmarked against industry standards and reflect the ongoing growth prospect and cost.